 About the Student Cameras

 What are they?
-They are the cameras that allow students at the connected site to see the students in the room.
+They are the cameras that allow students and presenters to see the students at the other site.

 There are three cameras facing the students in each room.